Future-Jim/log-collector/README.md

 ## Requirements
 ### server_list.txt
-+ A list of servers hostnames or IPs
++ A list of servers hostnames or IPs, for example.
-+ e.g.
 ```
 10.0.1.5
 10.0.1.56